 During the course of these negotiations, the Pacific Far East Lines secretly arranged for sale of a large number of its ships to Farrell Lines together with a sale of its subsidized route to Australia.
 Farrell's fleet was under contract with the NMU, and transfer of the ships would result is substantial job loss and contributions to fringe benefit plans including various separate pension plans for the Pacific District unions.

-Control of PFEL rested in the family of San Francisco Mayer Joseph Alioto.
+Control of PFEL rested in the family of San Francisco Mayor Joseph Alioto.
 The Sailors' Union of the Pacific and the MFOW refused to sign on PFEL vessels then in port until an agreement could be reached with PFEL.
 The major demands asked PFEL to pay a share of unfunded accrued liability of the SIU-Pacific District PMA pension fund and proposals to cushion the impact of job loss.
 The picketing was enjoined; but, an unusual move occurred prior to the injunction.
-The Marine Cooks and Stewards, enlisting the assistance of the NMU, quietly manned the THOMAS E. CUFFE, and the vessel sailed on a scheduled voyage.
+The Marine Cooks and Stewards, enlisting the assistance of the NMU, quietly manned the Thomas E. Cuffe, and the vessel sailed on a scheduled voyage.